snipcola/Create-Roblox-TS-Script/README.md

    If you want to test your script on Roblox Studio, run the following once: `rojo plugin install`.

-   Then, simply run `npm run dev -- --sync / pnpm dev --sync` and connect on Roblox Studio (look for Rojo in the Plugins section).
+   Then, simply run `pnpm dev-sync / npm run dev-sync` and connect on Roblox Studio (look for Rojo in the Plugins section).

 5. **Deploy** (optional)

-   If you chose to initialize a git repository, and have it connected to a remote GitHub repo, you can run `npm run release / pnpm release` to create a release with the script attached.
+   If you chose to initialize a git repository, and have it connected to a remote GitHub repo, you can run `pnpm release / npm run release` to create a release with the script attached.

    Only do this once you've made changes and pushed them to the `main` branch.
 Otherwise, it won't do anything.